WLun001/ngx-translate-wrapper/README.md

 [![NPM](https://nodei.co/npm/ngx-translate-wrapper-lib.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/ngx-translate-wrapper-lib/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.
+``
+*Readme might not display correctly on NPM, please read on Github*

 This is a wrapper for [@ngx-translate](https://github.com/ngx-translate/core) library, please setup and install before using it.<br> Then install with `npm i ngx-translate-wrapper-lib`